 Statute of Limitations for Filing a Wrongful Death Lawsuit in Alpharetta

-Per Georgia Code §9-3-33, most qualifying family members or personal representatives only have two years in which they can file a wrongful death lawsuit based on their loved one’s accident and death.
-This includes the time it takes to investigate the accident, build a case, and negotiate with the insurance company representing the negligent party, when possible.
+Per O.C.G.A. § 9-3-33, most qualifying family members or personal representatives only have two years in which they can file a wrongful death lawsuit with the Fulton County courthouse based on their loved one’s accident and death.
+This deadline includes the time it takes to investigate the accident, build a case, and negotiate with the insurance company representing the negligent party when possible.
 Only then will we file a wrongful death lawsuit if it is necessary.

-The clock begins ticking against you the date of your loved one’s death and only rarely are there exceptions to the 24-month timeline.
-One of the most common exceptions is because the estate has not yet gone through the probate process.
+The clock begins ticking against you on the date of your loved one’s death, and only rarely are there exceptions to the 24-month timeline.
+One of the most common exceptions is that the estate has not yet gone through the probate process.

-Learn How a Wrongful Death Attorney in Our Office Can Help You Pursue Compensation
+Learn How an Alpharetta Wrongful Death Attorney Can Help You Pursue Compensation

-An Alpharetta wrongful death lawyer may be able to represent you, filing a wrongful death civil action on behalf of you and other immediate family members who lost a loved one.
-To learn if you are eligible, call Bader Scott Injury Lawyers today at (404) 888-8888 for your complimentary case consultation.
+An Alpharetta wrongful death attorney may be able to represent you, filing a wrongful death civil action on behalf of you and other immediate family members who lost a loved one.
+To learn if you are eligible, call Bader Scott today or complete a Free Case Evaluation form for your complimentary case consultation.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form